mtlynch/minimal-mistakes/_posts/2017-04-24-building-a-vm-homelab.md

 # Overview

 I do the bulk of my home development work in virtual machines (VMs).
 My main desktop PC is a Windows 10 machine, so I had always run my VMs from within VirtualBox.

-This setup worked fine, but it had some rough edges so I began wondering if there was a better solution for managing VMs as a home developer.
+This setup worked fine, but I was starting to become aware of its increasing pain points.
 I searched around and found [a post](https://blog.brianmoses.net/2016/07/building-a-homelab-server.html) by Brian Moses where he describes building a dedicated "homelab" server for running VMs.
 I really liked this idea, and I was inspired to do the same.

 # Why VMs?
 ## Clean Environments